 In the past few months, businesses that have strong Environmental, Social and Governance (ESG) credentials have performed better on stock markets than index averages.
-Higher ESG scores through benchmarks, frameworks and ESG ratings have demonstrated better risk management and resilience, increasing investor confidence that you can ‘weather the storm’ now, and in the future.
+Higher ESG scores through benchmarks, frameworks, formalising ESG strategy and ESG ratings have demonstrated better risk management and resilience, increasing investor confidence that you can ‘weather the storm’ now, and in the future.

 In this current climate, managing risk and building resilience is becoming increasingly important for all businesses.
 Environmental, Social and Governance (ESG) performance is an integral part of building risk controlled and value focused funds and portfolios.